Free Trial

-Separately, Wall Street Zen raised shares of Kyocera from a "sell" rating to a "hold" rating in a research note on Thursday, May 22nd.
+Separately, Wall Street Zen upgraded shares of Kyocera from a "sell" rating to a "hold" rating in a report on Thursday, May 22nd.

-Kyocera (OTCMKTS:KYOCY - Get Free Report) last released its earnings results on Wednesday, May 14th.
-The company reported $0.03 earnings per share for the quarter, missing the consensus estimate of $0.05 by ($0.02).
-Kyocera had a return on equity of 0.82% and a net margin of 1.34%.
-The business had revenue of $3.57 billion for the quarter, compared to analysts' expectations of $515.77 billion.
-As a group, research analysts anticipate that Kyocera Co. will post 0.32 earnings per share for the current year.
+Kyocera (OTCMKTS:KYOCY - Get Free Report) last posted its quarterly earnings data on Wednesday, May 14th.
+The company reported $0.03 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.05 by ($0.02).
+Kyocera had a net margin of 1.34% and a return on equity of 0.82%.
+The company had revenue of $3.57 billion during the quarter, compared to the consensus estimate of $515.77 billion.
+As a group, equities research analysts forecast that Kyocera Co. will post 0.32 earnings per share for the current year.

 Kyocera Corporation develops, produces, and distributes products based on fine ceramic technologies in Japan, rest of Asia, Europe, the United States, and internationally.
 It operates through Core Components Business, Electronic Components Business, and Solutions Business segments.
 The Core Components Business segment offers components, such as fine ceramic components for semiconductor processing equipment, automotive camera modules, and ceramic packages, as well as organic packages and boards to protect electronic components and ICs to industrial machinery, automotive-related, and the information and communication-related markets; optical components, and jewelry and applied ceramic related products; and medical devices comprising prosthetic joints and dental implants.